On D List of Movie Reviews

 The Day After is still impressive as ever.

-I don't think fallout shelters will work.
-First of all, the plumbing has to operate smoothly for the toilet to work; eventually,
+I don't think fallout shelters will succeed.
+First of all, the plumbing has to operate smoothly for the

-it'll clog because there are too many people using it.
-Second, food and water will run out at some point.
-Third,
+toilet to work; eventually, it'll clog because there are too many people using it.
+Second, food and water will

-electricity won't work anymore because of the electromagnetic pulse.
-Four, cabin fever is real.
-Five, however polluted
+run out at some point.
+Third, electricity won't come on anymore because of the electromagnetic pulse.
+Four, cabin

-the air is outside, everybody inside will breathe it, regardless.
+fever is real.
+Five, however polluted the air is outside, everybody inside will breathe it, regardless.

 So, can The Day After happen for real?
 Yes, I do.
-The United States and Russia have over 7,000 nuclear weapons apiece.
+The United States and Russia have over 7,000 nuclear

 All in all, The Day After is exactly what the title says: dealing with the aftermath of a nuclear holocaust.